mriganv/Machine-Learning-Model-for-Solar-Energy-Forecast/README.md

 ### Conclusions:

-Stacked Ensemble Model and LGBM gave an overall best performance than the Linear Regression Model.
+Stacked Ensemble Model and LGBM gave an overall best performance with 92% than the Linear Regression Model(73%).